 - Preferred Plus: This category is reserved for people in excellent health with no history of medical issues.
 If you're over the ideal weight for your height by more than a few pounds, you're unlikely to receive this rating.

 - Preferred: If you have had a minor medical issue or have a family history of moderate conditions, but are otherwise in great health, you'll likely qualify for a Preferred rating.
-There's also often a Preferred category for smokers that would otherwise qualify for the best rates except for their tobacco usage.
+There's also often a Preferred category for smokers that would otherwise qualify for their best rates except for their tobacco usage.

 - Standard Plus: The Standard Plus health class typically includes those in good health but that have a negative family history or a single condition that exempts them from qualifying for a Preferred rating.